WARDROK/WMM/README.md

+# WMM – Introduction to Multimedia

+### Repository prepared for laboratory classes in the **“Introduction to Multimedia”** course.

+### The materials and solutions for each task are located in the folders corresponding to the specific lab.

+## Laboratories

+1. Spectral analysis of discrete signals
+2. Filtering, audio effects, and sound synthesis
+3. Automatic speech recognition and speech synthesis
+4. Digital image filtering: noise reduction, edge detection
+5. Statistical properties of digital images
+6. Multimedia data transmission in broadband networks
+7. Image analysis – face detection
+8. Graphics generation using the popular OpenGL graphics library

 # WMM - Wstęp do MultiMediów

-### Repozytorium przygotowane pod zadania laboratoryjne z przedmiotu "Wstęp do Multimediów".
+### Repozytorium przygotowane pod zajęcia laboratoryjne z przedmiotu "Wstęp do Multimediów".

 ### Treści oraz rozwiązania poszczególnych zadań znajdują się w folderach dotyczących konkretnego laboratorium.